hiteshginjupalli/todo-app/README.md

 # todo-app
-Refer to the following video - https://www.you tube.com/watch?v=ovql0Ui3n_I&ab_channel= C S D o j o Steps to build the app :
+Took help from the following video - https://www.you tube.com/watch?v=ovql0Ui3n_I&ab_channel= C S D o j o Steps to build the app :
 1) Create a local directory.
 2) Go to the directory and install django using -> pipenv install django (If you don't have pipenv install using brew)